NdegeSimon/Phase1Project/README.md

 ==============

-#### A simple blog application built using React JS as a demonstration for Moringa School Phase 2 students learning React.
+#### A simple  application built using Html Css JS and fun  that lets users explore profile cards one by one..

 #### By **Simon Ndege**